 How do I access and use the data generated by Fitbit devices?

 - Daily summary data from an individual Fitbit account can be exported to an Excel or CSV file.
-Up to 30 days of data can be exported.
 The data is daily totals for the following metrics: Body; Foods; Activities; Sleep.
 More information on the data export tool is available here.

 - If due to technical resources or other reasons you are not able to use the web API, another option is to utilize a third party platform.
 We work closely with a company called Fitabase, a comprehensive cloud-based data management platform.
 This service was built to allow researchers to extract and aggregate data from numerous consumer devices at the highest resolution for a variety of physical activity, sleep, and weight measures.
 Depending on your study needs, there are a variety of other services that connect to the Fitbit web API.